 The best reference check questions help you understand candidates competencies more deeply and verify the claims that candidates make in the interview.

-The best questions to ask references explore knowledge that only the candidate's reference possesses and uncover key insights into how a candidate will perform in the role you’re hiring for.
+Good reference check questions explore knowledge that only the candidate's reference possesses and uncover key insights into how a candidate will perform in the role you’re hiring for.

 Whether you’re speaking with a candidate’s manager or reporting employee, you should strategically adapt the questions you ask to hone in on the specialized knowledge they have on your candidate.

-You can use these examples to choose the best questions to ask a reference when evaluating candidates for your next open job.
+You can use these examples of the top reference check questions when evaluating candidates for your next open job.

 Best Reference Check Questions to Start With